DanielIBK/DataScience_BlogPost/README.md

 The results can be found in a blog post here :

 ## Project Motivation
+The motivation for this project was to get a deeper understanding housing markets especially in these times and to get an easy start with a given project and the given data by kaggle.

 ## General Outline
 Here is an overview of the main steps in this project, following the CRISP-DM process: